aplteam/Tatin/docs/TatinUserSettings.md

 #### Changes made to the file

-If you change the file that Tatin has instantiated by editing it, and have an APL session up and running, then your change does not have an impact on the APL session.
+If you change the file that Tatin has instantiated by editing it with an external editor, and have an APL session up and running, then your change does not have an impact on the APL session.

 However, you can force Tatin to bring the session in line with the file by executing: